akanadocs/docs-test/sp/database-maintenance.md

 ### <a name="partitioning-verylarge"></a>Partitioning large data stores under load (MySQL Only)

 If the usage tables contain a large amount of data you will need to rename, rotate and transfer data from the existing tables to a new set of partitioned tables.
 For Oracle, the steps are exactly the same as shown in the previous section.
-For MySQL, it is quicker to partition the tables with an ALTER statement and merge much smaller dataset.
+For MySQL, it is quicker to partition the tables with an ALTER statement and merge a much smaller dataset.
 This is shown below.

 #### Step 1: Create new tables (MySQL only) ####

-Firstly create new tables that will temporarily support the live system:
+Firstly create new tables that will temporarily support the live system.
+These do not have to be partitioned as they will only support a small amount of data:

 ```
 CREATE TABLE MO_USAGEMSGS_NEW (